Ponthuis Pinot Noir 2021 Case

 W.O.
 Elgin

-Elgin vineyards sit at 305 m, the fourth highest in South Africa.
-The cold Atlantic lies close; this has a profound influence on day/night temperatures and prevailing south-easterly winds.
-The South-Easter can bring a cooling respite to the vineyards, but can also bring extensive cloud cover that gets restricted by the mountains and extends back over the region.
-This blocks out sunlight, reduces temperatures and slows the ripening of the grapes.
-In extreme cases, about four or five times yearly, the wind is strong enough and the clouds thick enough to enable precipitation known locally as a Black South-Easter.
-This dumps quite large amounts of rain throughout the day.
-On calmer, warmer days, cool coastal breezes get sucked in from the sea as the warmed land air begins to rise.
-This reduces the temperature very quickly in the afternoon and into the night and helps maintain the acid levels in the grapes.
-The ripening period of the grapes on the vine is extended, resulting in natural balance and complex and powerful flavours.
+In more extreme cases, about four or five times yearly, the wind is strong enough and the clouds thick enough to enable precipitation known locally as a Black South-Easter.
+During these events, substantial rainfall can fall throughout the day.
+Conversely, on calmer, warmer days, cool coastal breezes move in from the sea as warm air over the land rises.
+As a result, temperatures drop quickly in the afternoon and into the night, helping maintain acid levels in the grapes.
+The grapes remain on the vine longer, which extends the ripening period and results in natural balance and complex, powerful flavours.

 We tuck growing shoots between the wires frequently.
 Suckering is done twice during the growing season, in early November and January.
 After véraison, all small green bunches are removed.
-About four weeks before harvest, we strip bunch-zone leaves to achieve full phenolic ripeness.
+About four weeks before harvest, we strip bunch-zone leaves to achieve full phenolic ripeness

 Pinot Noir’s natural cherry and game characters pair wonderfully with the sweet and smoky flavours of barbecue.
 In particular, barbecued pork and skewers with bacon wrap will be highlighted by the corresponding flavours in Pinot Noir.
 You would also be surprised how well barbecued chicken goes with a glass of Pinot Noir.
 And to top it all, chocolate-covered strawberries will satisfy the taste buds.